Jacques Alexandre Le Tenneur: Politics and background

-In 1651 he became King Louis XIV’s counsellor to the provincial senate of the old French province of Guyenne in Bordeaux.
-A civil war in France called the Fronde was going on at this time and involved Guyenne so Le Tenneur was probably involved with the political feuding of the civil war.
+In 1651 he became King Louis XIV's counsellor to the provincial senate of the old French province of Guyenne in Bordeaux.
+A civil war in France called The Fronde was going on at this time and involved Guyenne so Le Tenneur was likely involved with the political feuding of the civil war.

 Support of Galileo

 Le Tenneur was one of the few French scholars to understand Galileo and was involved in the debates around the controversy of falling bodies.

 Until Galileo, it was thought that the speed of a falling body was proportional to its weight.
 The larger the weight, the faster its speed.
 Galileo probably did not drop balls of different weights off the leaning tower of Pisa but he did write De Motu Antiquiora about rolling balls of different weights and measuring their speeds.

 In 1646, Honoré Fabri debated Galileo’s theory of falling bodies.
 Mersenne, asked Le Tenneur to support Galileo against these attacks.
 Basically, Fabri argued that Galileo was resorting to the existence of mathematical instants which had been an ancient problem in Zeno's paradoxes.
-Thomas Aquinas, wrote “Instants are not parts of time, for time is not made up of instants any more than a magnitude is made of points.
-Hence it does not follow that a thing is not in motion in a given time, just because it is not in motion in any instant of that time.”

 Le Tenneur pushed back that Fabri’s theory also required mathematical instants but that Galileo’s theory was superior as it did not depend on time measurements.

 Fabri got an anonymous copy of this critique from Mersenne and was impressed with the logic.
 Le Tenneur incorporated this in his most important work.
 "De motu naturaliter accelerato tractatus physico-mathematicus”.

 “It must needs be the case that the first space is to the second space like the two first spaces to the two subsequent ones, as has been shown against Fabri, because we obviously need a principle of uniformity in natural events as these need to proceed in an uninterrupted course.
 The consequence of this is that heavy bodies have no innate speed, but that in falling, they pass through all degrees of slowness and speed.”